What adds a seasoned elegance and class to a home or commercial building better than marble? Not much, in our opinion.

 There’s just something about the unique character of marble that is captivating.
-However, it can be challenging to determine if you are looking at natural marble, man-made marble, or granite.
+However, it can be challenging when figuring out how to tell marble from granite.

 Today there are materials out there that mimic the appearance of marble, as well as the functionality.
 Not that there’s anything wrong with man-made marble or granite, but you most likely will want to know what it is you are looking at when it’s authentic marble.
 So, how will you know?